ABOUT THE ARTIST

 - 1st Place, Traditional Woodlands Pottery.
 Santa Fe, Indian Market, 2012

-- Kathleen Everett Upshaw Award, Traditional Pottery.
+- Kathleen Everett Upshaw Award (3rd over entire show), Traditional Pottery.
 Red Earth 26nd Annual Art Market 2012

 - 3rd Place, Contemporary Pottery.
 Red Earth 26nd Annual Art Market 2012